LukeGrahamLandry/franca/README.md

 - jit: for comptime execution

 All the tests pass on macos-arm64 and most on macos-amd64.
-On linux-amd64 and linux-arm64, the compiler can compile itself but not all tests pass.
+On linux-(amd64,arm64,riscv64) the compiler can compile itself but not all tests pass.
 (I haven't transcribed all the platform specific struct layouts/magic numbers yet).
 On windows you can use WSL.